LoicMichelControl/NetPMC/README.md

 The proposed learning algorithm is a gradient-free and model-free based nonlinear control law ([arXiv:1202.4707](https://arxiv.org/pdf/1202.4707)).

-The proposed contribution is to use the [Para-model control](https://loicmichelcontrol.github.io/website/portfolio/) as an alternative learning algorithm for a growing neural network, whose topology is updated on-line.
+The proposed contribution is to use the [Para-Model Control](https://loicmichelcontrol.github.io/website/portfolio/) as an alternative learning algorithm for a growing neural network, whose topology is updated on-line.
 Each synaptic weight is updated in a real-time closed-loop following tracking references associated to the data training, hence allowing an online learning process that is expected to be robust towards network topology changes.
 Moreover, each neuron propagates also some statistic information from the connexions (or wires), like e.g. the mean and standard deviation of the weights.
 This would allow (over a long term!) mixing statistics from multiple neurons / clusters of neurons and make correlations between the trained neurons in order to take iterative decisions...